Hyperbaric Oxygen Therapy at GBMC

 What items are prohibited in the chamber?

-Can I take my contact lenses, glasses, or other medical devices (such as pacemakers) into the chamber?
+Can I take my contact lenses, glasses, or medical devices into the chamber?

 What if I am sick or on medication?